yoga1290/H5Recorder/README.md

 + that's all, you'll get `v0.mp4, v1.mp4,...` files in the project directory depending on the number of entries provided in the JSON file.

 # Credit
-+ this was inspired by [phanan snippet](https://gist.github.com/phanan/e03f75082e6eb114a35c#file-runner-js), modified & wrapped to meet my needs :P
++ this was inspired by [phanan's snippet](https://gist.github.com/phanan/e03f75082e6eb114a35c#file-runner-js), modified & wrapped to meet my needs :P